New project on modeling, analysis and "control" of the Corona pandemic

 TUCtalk video by Prof. Streif, Dean of the Faculty

-- 2019/12/06: Prof. Streif gives a view in his work as the Dean of the faculty in TUCtalk.
-The interview (in german) can be watched here.
+- 2019/12/06: Prof. Streif gives a view in his work as the Dean of the faculty in TUCtalk in this video (in german).

 Invited Guest: Dr. Victor Magron, CNRS-LAAS, Équipe MAC

 - 2019/10/21: Victor Magron (CNRS-LAAS,Équipe MAC) will give a talk on Semidefinite programming and moment/sums-of-squares hierarchy for solving polynomial optimization problems at 3:00 pm in 2/W040.
 Everybody is heartily invited.
-An overview over all past and future seminars can be found here.
+All past and future seminars can be found here.

 Open Invited Track on Uncertainty Quantification on the IFAC WC 2020